+By Joanne Jeffries.
+Last Updated 18th October 2021.
+Welcome to our guide on school accident compensation claims and nursery accident claims.
+Here, we will explore the subject of nursery accident compensation claims and school accident claims.
 When you send your children to school or nursery, you are essentially trusting that they will be looked after and kept from harm not just educated.
-Leaving your children in the care of teachers, nursery workers and staff is a big step for parents and the last thing you expect to happen is your child becomes victim of an accident or injury.
+Leaving your children in the care of teachers, nursery workers and staff is a big step for parents, and the last thing you expect to happen is your child becomes a victim of an accident or injury.

-Your child suffering an injury at nursery or school is obviously heart breaking.
-Once you know your child’s injury has been attended to you may want to consider a compensation claim.
+Your child suffering an injury at nursery or school is obviously heartbreaking.
+Once you know your child’s injury has been attended to, you may want to consider a school or nursery accident compensation claim.
 Compensation for a child’s accident at school or nursery can help to fund future treatment, special equipment your child may require and also reimburse you as a parent for any work you may have had to miss in order to care for your child.
-You may also spark a policy change which will ensure no other child is hurt in the same manner.
+You may also spark a policy change that will ensure no other child is hurt in the same manner.

-This guide will look at the circumstances in which you can claim compensation for an accident or injury at nursery or school and the process you will need to go through to claim compensation.
+This guide will look at the circumstances in which you can claim compensation for an accident or injury at a nursery or school and the process of making school accident compensation claims and child accident claims.

 Select a section

 - A guide to nursery or school compensation claims